Pinacolada64/ImageBBS/v1.2/docs/image-1_2b-sysop-manual.md

 If you use this program and you have trouble getting the BBS to answer, here's some information from Larry “X-TEC” Hedman:

-Jeff, I experienced the same problems you described when I started using BBS Server with an Omnitronix RS232 interface plugged into the modem port.
+> Jeff, I experienced the same problems you described when I started using BBS Server with an Omnitronix RS232 interface plugged into the modem port.
 I never could get it to work at any of the 2400 baud settings but 1200 baud works fine and connections say connected at 1200 baud but in actuality, the speed is much faster.

-On my Image 1.0 version, I am using the Avatex 1200 *+.modem* file.
+> On my Image 1.0 version, I am using the Avatex 1200 *+.modem* file.
 If using 1.2a I think I used the 1670 modem file but you can try any of the 1200 baud modem files until you find one that works.
 In BBS Server, you must build and use the TelBBS Standard Cable as described in the docs.

-On the Comms page, set for *1200,N,8,1*.
+> On the Comms page, set for *1200,N,8,1*.
 Set the serial cable type to option 1 and click on ***Set Defaults***.
 You should have check marks for *Enable hardware flow control* and *ATE1 (local Echo)* set by default.

-On the Connecting page set checkmarks on *Raise DTR when caller connects* and *Send RING to BBS when Telnet caller connects*.
+On the _Connecting_ page set checkmarks on `Raise DTR when caller connects` and `Send RING to BBS when Telnet caller connects`.

-On the Disconnecting page, check *Disconnect if BBS drops DCD*, *Disconnect if BBS drops DSR*, *Send NO CARRIER to BBS on disconnect*, *and Lower DTR when caller disconnects*.
+On the _Disconnecting_ page, check `Disconnect if BBS drops DCD`, `Disconnect if BBS drops DSR`, `Send NO CARRIER to BBS on disconnect`, `and Lower DTR when caller disconnects`.

-On the Diagnostics page, check mark *Detailed RS-232 Diagnostics Logging* and *Detailed Hayes Emulation Logging*.
+On the _Diagnostics_ page, check mark `Detailed RS-232 Diagnostics Logging` and `Detailed Hayes Emulation Logging`.
 This will give you much information about what is going on with your RS232 communication between the PC and the BBS in the Activity Log.

-On the Emulation page, checkmark *Allow Outgoing Calls*, *Send this string when Telnet session connects: CONNECT*, *Send Winsock error messages to Terminal Program* and *Enable Hayes Emulation*.
+On the _Emulation_ page, checkmark `Allow Outgoing Calls`, `Send this string when Telnet session connects: CONNECT`, `Send Winsock error messages to Terminal Program` and `Enable Hayes Emulation`.

-Click on *****S******ave ******C******hanges*** which will take you back to BBS Server's status page.
+Click on `Save Changes` which will take you back to BBS Server's status page.
 Make sure the IP address is set for the IP of your PC running BBS Server and type in the Telnet Port you will be using.
 The standard port is 23 but using port 23, you will experience